oxana-shaydullina/Google-Data-Analytics-Capstone-Project/README.md

-This analysis is the [Case Study: 'How Does a Bike-Share Navigate Speedy Success?'](https://github.com/oxana-shaydullina/Google-Data-Analytics-Capstone-Project/blob/main/Google%20DA%20C8%20_%20Case%20Study%201.pdf) from the [Google Data Analytics Certificate](http://grow.google/dataanalytics/), originally based on the case study ['Sophisticated, Clear, and Polished’: Divvy and Data Visualization](https://artscience.blog/home/divvy-dataviz-case-study) by Kevin Hartman.
+This analysis is the [Case Study: ‘How Does a Bike-Share Navigate Speedy Success?‘](https://github.com/oxana-shaydullina/Google-Data-Analytics-Capstone-Project/blob/main/Google%20DA%20C8%20_%20Case%20Study%201.pdf) from the [Google Data Analytics Certificate](http://grow.google/dataanalytics/), originally based on the case study [‘Sophisticated, Clear, and Polished‘: Divvy and Data Visualization](https://artscience.blog/home/divvy-dataviz-case-study) by Kevin Hartman.

 ## Scenario
 I am a junior data analyst working in the marketing analyst team at Cyclistic, a fictional bike-share company in Chicago.
 The director of marketing, Lily Moreno, believes the company’s future success depends on maximizing the number of annual memberships.
 Therefore, my team wants to understand how casual riders and annual members use Cyclistic bikes differently.
 The team will design a new marketing strategy to convert casual riders into annual members from these insights.
 But first, Cyclistic executives must approve my recommendations, so they must be backed up with compelling data insights and professional data visualizations.